playcanvas/blog/_posts/2015-08-14-development-update-major-improvements-ahoy.markdown

   - News
 ---

 Have you noticed that everybody seems to go on vacation in August?
 Not PlayCanvas!
-We've been burning the midnight oil to bring you a raft of new features and improvements to your favourite browser-based 3D engine.
+We've been burning the midnight oil to bring you a raft of new features and improvements to your favorite browser-based 3D engine.
 Want the deets?
 Read on!

 #### Editor Improvements